 Green Lacewing

 I've seen these fragile looking insects hatch out of pieces of firewood brought in to dry out - this is the only time I've ever thought of them as pests.
-Generally, they'll fumble their way towards the light, and get stuck on your windows.
+Generally, they'll fumble their way towards the light, and get those fragile wings stuck on the condensation on your windows.

-In the garden however, they're predators with an impressive appetite.
+In the garden during the summer however, they're predators with an impressive appetite.
 You will know you have aphids on any of your plants long before you can even see them; the lacewings will find them first.

 The adults are the ones that do the work, unlike lady bugs which it's the larvae.